lxyd/todo.txt-vim/README.markdown

 `<leader>-X` : Mark all tasks as completed

 `<leader>-D` : Move completed tasks to done.txt

+Additional extensions to the canonical todo.txt actions/format:

+`<leader>-zz` : Mark task as cancelled (like done, but with `cancel` word after the x-mark)

+`<leader>-t` : Move selected line(s) between files todo.txt and today.txt for easier short-term planning

 If you want the help installed, run ":helptags ~/.vim/doc" inside vim after having copied the files.
 Then you will be able to get the commands help with: :h todo.txt